 They stood onstage during their afternoon performance slot for 15 minutes with black electrical tape over their mouths, feedback growling out of the stage speakers.

-Here is the (NSFW) image of Rage Against the Machine’s naked 1993 protest:
+Here is the (NSFW) image of Rage Against the Machine’s 1993 nude protest:

 “When we walked out onstage, people loved it.
 They were cheering,” Tim Commerford, the band’s bassist said.
 “But little did they know, we weren’t planning on playing a note.
 After 10 minutes of standing there naked, what started as cheers turned into bottle-throwing.
 People were just bummed out.
 Let me tell you, a lot of quarters were thrown at our dicks.”

 After 15 minutes, police escorted the men offstage.
-They were never charged with a crime.
+They were never charged with a crime for the nude protest.
 Rage Against the Machine returned to Philadelphia a few months later to play a makeup concert for disappointed fans.

 When asked about his experience of the protest, drummer Brad Wilk said, “I was thinking about how the wind felt underneath my scrotum, what the people in the front were thinking, and all the cameras flashing and what they were going to be thinking as they developed their film.
 Actually, doing that was no big deal.
 It didn’t freak me out.
 That’s how we all came into the world.
 It’s a liberating thing.”